DanieleDeco/meta-barcoding-sequencing-from-England-Rockpools-/README.md

 ```
 ########################################################
-  2.Use nanofilt to quality trimm the selected sequences
+  2.Use NanoFilt to quality trimm the selected sequences
 ########################################################

 #!/bin/bash